• Home

 OMPHI International Research Fellow

-Michelle is also the Junior Dean of Exeter College, Oxford; a Program Associate at Microclinics International and on the research board of the Oxford-Wikipedia Study.
+Michelle has held appointments as the Junior Dean of Exeter College, Oxford and as a Program Associate at Microclinics International.

 Contact: